 This is a screen capturing tool that is more urbane than the PrntScr button and contains some additional features and buttons in a GUI format.
 Other than full-screen capture, technical writers can also take freehand cropping capture of a particular screen section.

 There are various other tools, applications, and technologies used that technical writer, and document processing experts need to know are:

 - Powtoon (for animated data creation)

 - Google Docs

 - Adobe Illustrator etc.

-But that does not mean, you have to have sound knowledge of all of them.
-Since within a technical writing department, different professionals are expert in their respective field, the expertise will be distributed as per skills.
+But that does not mean you have to have sound knowledge of all of them.
+Since within a technical writing department, different professionals are experts in their respective fields, the expertise will be distributed as per skills.